zaxrok/annyang-electron-demo/README.md

-# electron-quick-start
+# Speech Recognition in an Electron desktop app using annyang

-**Clone and run for a quick way to see an Electron in action.**
+**Clone and run for a quick way to see Electron in action.**

-This is a minimal Electron application based on the [Quick Start Guide](http://electron.atom.io/docs/latest/tutorial/quick-start) within the Electron documentation.
+This is a minimal Electron application based on the Electron [Quick Start Guide](http://electron.atom.io/docs/latest/tutorial/quick-start), with some added Speech Recognition magic.

-A basic Electron application needs just these files:

-- `index.html` - A web page to render.
-- `main.js` - Starts the app and creates a browser window to render HTML.
-- `package.json` - Points to the app's main file and lists its details and dependencies.

-You can learn more about each of these components within the [Quick Start Guide](http://electron.atom.io/docs/latest/tutorial/quick-start).
+You can learn more about Speech Recognition on the [annyang page](https://github.com/TalAter/annyang).

 ## To Use